Chapter 2: Pancha Mahabhuta Viveka – Discrimination of the Elements

 The heat of fire is not the same as fire, yet the heat of fire cannot be separated from fire.
 The heat of fire is not fire, and yet it is not separable from fire.
 Such is the case with the maya of Ishvara.
 It is not identical with Ishvara, and yet it is not separable from Ishvara.
 Sadvilakṣaṇa tāyāṁ tu śaketeḥ kiṁ tattva mucyatām.
 In this inscrutable position in which we find ourselves in the definition of maya, or shakti, what are we supposed to do?

 Nāsadā sīnno sadāsīt tadānīṁ kiṁ tvabhūttamaḥ, sadyogā ttatmasaḥ sattvaṁ na svatasta nniṣe dhanāt (50).
-Again he is quoting that ancient text of the Rig Veda, the Nasadiya Sukta.
+Again the author is quoting that ancient text of the Rigveda, the Nasadiya Sukta.
 “Neither existence was, nor non-existence was,” says the great mantra of the Veda—which is to say, indescribable was that state where the power of God remained unmanifest.
 Creation did not yet take place.

 Ata eva dvitīyataṁ śūnya vanna hi gaṇyate, na loke caitra tat shaktyor jīvitaṁ likhyate pṛthak (51).
-When we want to pay salary to a person, we do not pay salary to the person and separately to his ability: so much for your ability, and so much for you.
+When we want to pay salary to a person, we do not pay part of the salary to the person and another part to his ability: so much for your ability, and so much for you.
 They are identical.
 The ability of a person manifest in work is what draws salary.
-Therefore, there is obvious identity of the ability of a person (or power of a person) with the person himself as is seen in drawing salary, etc.
+Therefore, there is an obvious identity of the ability of a person, or the power of a person, with the person himself as is seen in drawing salary, etc.